Body length up to 6 mm.

-I came across this extraordinary species of harvestman on walks through my local wood.
-It has notably forked pedipalps, and it is often found on walls and vegetation with its legs stretched out to its sides and its forked pedipalps pointing forward.
-The males are darker than the females.
-Body lengths female up to 6mm, male up to 4mm.
+This harvestman has notably forked pedipalps, and it is often found on walls and vegetation with its legs stretched out to its sides and its forked pedipalps pointing forward.
+The males are darker than the females with a characteristic ‘Zorro mask’ across the eyes.

-Found August to November in woodland, hedgerows and gardens.
+Found in woodland, hedgerows and gardens.
 Originally discovered in Morocco, Dicranopalpus ramosus spread to Europe in the early 1940s, and was reported in Bournemouth, Dorset, in 1956.
 It has become well established throughout Britain, reaching Scotland in 2000.
 It is now regarded as a frequent species.